wp-plugins/social-share-by-wp-dev-shed/readme.txt

 1. screenshot-1.png displays the Facebook and Twitter share buttons on an article

 == Changelog ==

+= 1.5 =
+* Updated Customizer settings to set to off or disabled by default.

 = 1.4 =
 * Added a new settings in Customize so you can now choose where you want the button to display either Post or Page or disable at all.